SuperDARNCanada/borealis/docs/source/setup_hardware.rst

  - 3 x APC PDUs (AP7900B) are mounted at the back of the rack
  - 1x 5-port unmanaged network switch that can handle at minimum 10Mbps, 100Mbps link speeds (10BASE-T and 100BASE-T) for Octoclock networking
  - The Borealis computer is not in a rackmount case, instead it is placed to the right of the rack.
+ - 16 x Mini-Circuits SLP-21.4 low pass filters on the TX outputs of each N200

 -----
 USRPs